 - The salaries of teachers and school heads are an important determinant of the attractiveness of the teaching profession, but they also represent the single largest expenditure item in formal education.
 In most OECD countries, the statutory salaries of teachers (and school heads) in public educational institutions increase with the level of education they teach, and also with experience.
 Actual salaries also increase with the level of education.
 On average across OECD countries, actual salaries range from USD 41 941 at the pre-primary level to USD 53 682 at the upper secondary level.
-In Lithuania, actual salaries average USD 41 256 at pre-primary level and USD 41 256 at upper secondary level. - Between 2015 and 2021, on average across OECD countries, the statutory salaries of teachers at lower secondary level (general programmes) with 15 years of experience and the most prevalent

-- qualifications increased by 6% in real terms.
-In Lithuania, salaries increased more than the OECD average, by 80%. - Teachers' average actual salaries remain lower than earnings of tertiary-educated workers in almost all OECD countries, and at almost all levels of education.
-However, Lithuania is one of the few exceptions to this rule.
-Lower secondary (general programme) teachers in Lithuania earn 30.8% more than other tertiary-educated workers. - The average number of teaching hours per year required from a typical teacher in public educational institutions in OECD countries tends to decrease as the level of education increases. - Based on official regulations or agreements, annual teaching hours in Lithuania are 640 hours per year at pre-primary level, 830 hours at primary level, 854 hours at lower secondary level (general programmes) and 854 hours at upper secondary level (general programmes) (Figure 4).
+In Italy, actual salaries average USD 40 008 at pre-primary level and USD 45 870 at upper secondary level. - Between 2015 and 2021, on average across OECD countries, the statutory salaries of teachers at lower secondary level (general programmes) with 15 years of experience and the most prevalent qualifications increased by 6% in real terms.
+In Italy, salaries increased less than the OECD average, by 1%. - Teachers' average actual salaries remain lower than earnings of tertiary-educated workers in almost all OECD countries, and at almost all levels of education.
+This is also the case in Italy.
+Lower secondary (general programme) teachers in Italy earn 27.4% less than other tertiary-educated workers.
+In contrast school head actual salaries in Italy are much higher than the earnings of other tertiary educated workers.
+This is similar to most OECD countries, where school heads tend to earn well above the average earnings of tertiary educated workers. - The average number of teaching hours per year required from a typical teacher in public educational institutions in OECD countries tends to decrease as the level of education increases.
+This is also the case in Italy. - Based on official regulations or agreements, annual teaching hours in Italy are 945 hours per year at pre-primary level, 744 hours at primary level, 608 hours at lower secondary level (general programmes) and 608 hours at upper secondary level (general programmes) (Figure 4). - The duration of initial teacher education for primary and lower secondary teachers ranges from 2.5 years to 6.5 years across OECD countries.
+In Italy, initial teacher education typically lasts 6 years for prospective lower secondary teachers (general programmes).
+It is shorter for prospective primary teachers, at 5 years.
+As is the case in almost all OECD countries, a tertiary degree is awarded to prospective teachers of all levels of education upon completion of their initial teacher training.